wp-plugins/football-pool/readme.txt

 **Translations**

-At the moment the plugin is available in English, Dutch and Polish.
+At the moment the plugin is available in English, Dutch and (partly in) Polish.
 If someone wants to help translate the plugin in another language, or make the existing translations better ;), please contact me at wordpressfootballpool [at] gmail [dot] com.
 The <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> contains information on how to use a different language.

 **Other things**